 The heat source of your grill largely determines the flavor it adds to your food and how fast it will cook.
 Part of this decision will be made by the type of environment you are in and local codes.
 If you will be cooking for a lot of formal gatherings, you may want to consider a grill with panels that hide the bulky gas tanks.
 A charcoal grill will produce more smoke than one with gas burners, so regulations may not allow it to be used in close proximity to an indoor venue.
 Be sure to check on potential issues like these before you buy.

 Commercial outdoor gas grills with radiants provide an intense heat that can cook food quickly.
 Tube-like burners or infrared tiles in this type of grill create heat that's radiated through a metal shield or plate mounted typically above or beside them.
 That distributes the heat to cook food more evenly.
-These models provide the ability to prepare lots of food quickly, which makes them a good fit for serving large groups of people at once.
+These commercial outdoor grills provide the ability to prepare lots of food quickly, which makes them a good fit for serving large groups of people at once.
 Because they have more control and a more even heat than other types, they take less tending and are easy for even amateur grillers to use.
 When shopping for this type, consider the different kinds of radiants available.
 Cast iron ones provide more even heat distribution and retain that heat more, which can mean you burn less gas.
 Stainless steel radiants typically last longer and are easier to clean.

 Lava rock grills have burners that produce heat that is absorbed and distributed by porous pumice stones.
 The advantage of this type of grill is the fat and natural juices of your food drip onto the stones, where it is vaporized into smoke that provides that classic grilling flavor.
 The smoke and smell also attract customers.
 One thing to remember is that same dripping can cause flare-ups and the heat may be uneven thanks to the rocks, so it's important to keep an eye on your food.
 You will have to take the rocks out to clean the unit, and they will probably need to be replaced two or three times a year, depending on usage.

 The traditional charcoal grill is probably the most familiar type to anyone who's ever had a backyard cookout.
 They create heat by burning charcoal, either briquettes or lump.
-People who prefer this type of grill like the smoky flavor and aroma provided by it.
+People who prefer this type of commercial outdoor grill like the smoky flavor and aroma provided by it.
 Charcoal, because it produces and radiates the heat, acts as both a fuel and a method of distribution.
 The heat can be regulated by increasing or decreasing the number of coals and adjusting air flow with vents that are built into the commercial grill.
 Even with that, this type of cooking requires constant attention, as there will be hotter and cooler areas of the grill.
 There's also the potential for flare-ups that can quickly burn food.
 Another thing to consider with this type of grill is that it produces ash from the charcoal that must be routinely cleaned out, which can be a messy job.